OpenBazaar/official_site/_posts/blog/2018-10-24/2018-10-24-Escrow-Smart-Contract-Specification-in-OpenBazaar.markdown

 #### Quality assurance

-The code for the escrow smart contract can be found in Github here, and we invite the community to examine the code and post issues or suggestions.
+The code for the escrow smart contract can be found in Github [here](https://github.com/OpenBazaar/smart-contracts/blob/master/contracts/escrow/Escrow_v1_0.sol).
+We invite the community to examine the code and post issues or suggestions.
 Furthermore, we have written 37 tests for the contract to achieve >90% code coverage.

 #### Audit